Elwan-51/server_config/README.md

 It will allow you to use the following commands:

 - activate_rules : Activate a traefik rules in the rules folder
-- deactivate_rules : Deactivate a traefik rules in the rules folder
 - add_environment : Add and start and application with it's domain name, docker and corresponding rules
-- delete_environment : Remove and stop an application with it's domain name, docker

 ### Setup Terraform